The Agar object system provides object-oriented programming capabilities

 The AGOBJECT_FOREACH_CHILD() macro iterates child over every child object of parent.
 The child pointer is cast to the given structure type, without type checking.
 Example:

-The size member specifies the size in bytes of the object instance structure.
-The ver member specifies an optional datafile version number (see AG_Version(3)).
+The size member specifies the size in bytes of the object instance structure. ver is an optional datafile version number (see AG_Version(3)).

 AG_UnregisterClass() removes the specified object class.

-Once the namespace is registered, it is possible to specify inheritance hierarchies using the namespace format:
+Once the namespace is registered, it is possible to specify inheritance hierarchies using the partitioned namespace format: